Jashwanth-Ram/ip-address-tracker/README.md

 Check the live preview : https://ip-address-tracker-eta-orpin.vercel.app/

 ### Features
-1.See their own IP Address on the map on the initial page load <br>
+1.See their own IP Address on the map on the initial page load.<br>

-2.Input IP address to retrieve details
+2.Input IP address to retrieve details.<br>
-3.Fetch location, timezone, and ISP information using IP Geolocation API by IPify 4.Display the IP address location on an interactive map using Leaflet.js 5.View the optimal layout for each page depending on their device's screen size
+3.Fetch location, timezone, and ISP information using IP Geolocation API by IPify.<br>
+4.Display the IP address location on an interactive map using Leaflet.js<br>
+5.View the optimal layout for each page depending on their device's screen size.

 ### Technologies Used
-IP Geolocation API by IPify: For fetching IP address details Leaflet.js: For generating and displaying the map React (TypeScript variant): For building the user interface
+IP Geolocation API by IPify: For fetching IP address details.<br>
+Leaflet.js: For generating and displaying the map.<br>
+React (TypeScript variant): For building the user interface